JasonDai1219/Predictive_model/README.md

 5. **Metric**: **precision**.
 It reveals the proportion of right predictions in or positive predictions of our prediction model.
 Moreover, we think that **precision** is highly interpretable, thus allows us to better understand how different our predictions are compared to the real data.

+6. At the time of training, we would not need all kinds of `id`s in our model, as they are meaningless to use to predict recipes' `ratings`, since a higher `id` number would not mean a higher `rating` on the recipe, so they would only increase the noise of our model.
+We also do not need `rating` variable, as we are predicting it, and the `review` variable is also unnecessary, as it is usually made when `rating` is made.
+Moreover, the `name` variable mainly has the same information as the `description` variable, so we do not that also.

 **Further Data Cleaning**:
 `tags` and `description` are the two columns related to `rating`.
 For instance, people may prefer the recipes that are **"easy"** (appears in `tags`) or **"delicious"** (appears in `description`).
 In this way, we clean our data further by including the columns indicating whether each row contains the targeted words.
 Furthermore, looking at the `nutrition` column, people may prefer recipes with less calories, so we extract the **calories** of each recipe, which is the first element in the nutrition list of every list, and we also added a variable column that represents each recipe's published year, which we will use in later parts.